All posts

 ·6 min read·#architecture#agents

-Bills, Invoices, Books, Treasury — separate UIs, separate jobs, but every action flows through the same propose / approve / sign spine.
+Treasury, Capital, IR + Books, AP, AR — separate UIs, separate jobs, but every action flows through the same propose / approve / sign spine.

-We talk about Softmax two ways depending on the audience: as a team for ops buyers (“hire your AI finance team”) and as a harness for technical buyers (“the AI harness for crypto-native finance”).
+We talk about Softmax two ways depending on the audience: as a team for ops buyers (“hire your AI back office”) and as a harness for technical buyers (“the AI harness for crypto-native finance”).
 Same product, two framings.
 This post is the second framing.

 A harness gives structure to power.
 Raw AI is messy and unpredictable; a harness makes it useful, safe, and aimed.